 If we find any abnormality on examination, blood or urine tests which is clinically significant you may also be excluded from the study.
-In addition, if you become moderately or severely unwell two days before or on the day of the malaria challenge, this will also exclude you from participating.
+In addition, if you become moderately or severely unwell on the day before or day of the malaria challenge, this will also exclude you from participating.